ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 Enojoyed the google maps api and the star system, made it seem really

 professional as that is a common feature on professional websites

+#4 My sister

+Loved the designing of the page